rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And Barnabas and Saul returned from Jerusalem when they had completed their service, bringing with them John, whose other name was Mark. ^1225

-Now there were in the church at Antioch prophets and teachers, Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen a lifelong friend of Herod the tetrarch, and Saul. ^1301
+Now there were in the church at Antioch prophets and teachers, Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen a member of the court of Herod the tetrarch, and Saul. ^1301

 While they were worshiping the Lord and fasting, the Holy Spirit said, Set apart for me Barnabas and Saul for the work to which I have called them. ^1302